 Recovery largely depends on what is known in chromatography as selectivity.
-The greater the separation distance between CBD and THC, the greater the selectivity of the chromatography.
+The greater the separation distance between cannabinoids, the greater the selectivity of the chromatography.

-The separation of THC and CBD through chromatography is never perfect.
-In other words, recovery can also depend upon how the chromatography operator selects the THC.
+The separation of cannabinoids through chromatography is never perfect.
+In other words, recovery can also depend upon how the chromatography operator selects the psychoactive cannabinoid.

 High Production Output